Reduplication: Function and meaning

+Words can be reduplicated with their case morphemes, as in lomalla lomalla ("away, on vacation, on leave"), where the adessive morpheme --lla appears twice.

 In Swiss German, the verbs gah or goh "go", cho "come", la or lo "let" and aafa or aafo "begin" reduplicate when they are combined with other verbs.

 In some Salishan languages, reduplication can mark both diminution and plurality, with one process being applied to each end of the word, as in the following example from Shuswap.
 Note that the transcription is not comparable to the IPA, but the reduplication of both initial and final portions of the root is clear: ṣōk!Emē'’n 'knife' reduplicated as ṣuk!ṣuk!Emen'’me’n 'plural small knives' (Haeberlin 1918:159).
 Reduplication has been found to be a major part of Salish languages.

-Reduplicative babbling in child language acquisition
+Babbling in child language acquisition

 At 25–50 weeks after birth, typically developing infants go through a stage of reduplicated or canonical babbling (Stark 198, Oller, 1980).
 Canonical babbling is characterized by repetition of identical or nearly identical consonant-vowel combinations, such as nanana or idididi.
 It appears as a progression of language development as infants experiment with their vocal apparatus and home in on the sounds used in their native language.
 Canonical/reduplicated babbling also appears at a time when general rhythmic behavior, such as rhythmic hand movements and rhythmic kicking, appear.
 Canonical babbling is distinguished from earlier syllabic and vocal play, which has less structure.